C.U.R.E. Clinics - Cambodia

 About the Program Cost

 You will have the opportunity to arrange your own international airfare to and from Cambodia.
-International airfare is NOT included in the program cost.
+International airfare, visa fees and vaccinations are NOT included in the program cost.